seankross/getting-and-cleaning-data/docs/index.md

 ["data is the new oil"](https://www.economist.com/news/leaders/21721656-data-economy-demands-new-approach-antitrust-rules-worlds-most-valuable-resource) or ["the world is awash with data"](http://informatics.mit.edu/blog/making-decisions-world-awash-data-we%E2%80%99re-going-need-different-boat-comments-anthony).
-Despite the apparent value and ubiquity of data it is not obvious how data are generated, how generated data are collected, and how collected raw data are then organized into useful and meaningful structures.
+Despite the apparent value and ubiquity of data it is not obvious how data are generated, how generated data are collected, or how collected raw data are organized into a structure that is useful and meaningful.
 Nearly all of the "interesting" data being discussed in the public discourse is data that you likely don't have access to: a small business' Amazon purchases, a celebrity's Facebook social graph, or the collective Google searches of a far-away country.
-Even if you have access to interesting data, it's often not obvious how to import raw data into an environment where you can examine it, or how to manipulate the data into a form so that it can be analyzed.
+Even if you have access to interesting data, it is often not obvious how to import raw data into an environment where you can examine it, or how to manipulate the data into a form so that it can be analyzed.

 The goal of this book is teach you principles that can be applied to thinking about data at any scale, and to equip you with technical skills so that the structure or state of your data is not an obstacle in the way of accomplishing your ultimate goals.
-A core part of data science is doing ["data janitor"](https://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html) type work.
-Despite the fact that this work is perceived as unglamorous compared to visualization or modeling, the integrity of the data analytic process depends on data that has been obtained and reshaped with integrity.
+A core part of data science is doing what has been characterized as ["data janitor"](https://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html) type work.
+This work is often perceived as unglamorous compared to other parts of the data analytic process like visualization or modeling, however in this book I hope to show how data wrangling can be fun!
+The integrity of any data analysis depends on data that has been obtained and reshaped responsibly, which makes it difficult to over-emphasize the importance of methods for getting and cleaning data.
 The ability to develop readable, approachable, and flexible code for handling data will only increase in demand considering the growing role that data plays in our society.

 It's not at all obvious how to obtain datasets that are appropriate for data scientific methods.
 Unlike oil, data